BR0kEN-/cikit/docs/vagrant/wsl/README.md

 As a proof, you may take a look at the screenshot which shows that single Windows instance might have many WSL containers running with the CIKit.

 ![CIKit VM on openSUSE and Ubuntu](images/wsl-cikit-opensuse-and-ubuntu.png)

+*For now it's possible only with the https://github.com/hashicorp/vagrant/pull/9300 patch applied.*